kyma-project/kyma/docs/service-mesh/05-05-production-profile.md

   </summary>

   1. Create an appropriate Kubernetes cluster for Kyma in your host environment.
-  2. Apply an override that forces the Hydra OAuth2 server to use the production profile.
+  2. Apply an override that forces the Istio Service Mesh to use the production profile.
 Run:
     ```bash
     cat <<EOF | kubectl apply -f -
     ---